 Indemnifications With respect to each indemnification included in this Agreement the indemnity is given to the extent authorized by law and the following provisions shall be considered applicable.
 The Indemnified Party shall promptly notify the Indemnifying Party in writing of any Claim and the Indemnifying Party shall have the right to assume the investigation and defense thereof, including the employment of counsel, and shall be obligated to pay the related attorneys' fees; provided, the Indemnified Party shall have the right to employ separate counsel and participate in the defense of any Claim, however, the attorneys' fees of such counsel shall be paid by the Indemnified Party unless the employment of such counsel has been consented to in writing by the Indemnifying Party or the Indemnifying Party has failed to assume the defense and employ counsel in a timely manner; provided further, if the named parties to any Claim include both Parties, and the Indemnified Party shall have been advised by counsel that there may be a legal defense available to it which is different from those available to the Indemnifying Party, the Indemnified Party may elect to employ separate counsel at the expense of the Indemnifying Party, in which case the Indemnifying Party shall pay all attorneys' fees of such counsel and shall not have the right to assume the defense of the Claim on behalf of the Indemnified Party.
 The Parties shall use reasonable efforts to cooperate in the defense of any Claim.
 The Indemnifying Party shall not be liable for any settlement of a Claim without its express written consent thereto.
 The Indemnified Party shall reimburse the Indemnifying Party for payments made or costs incurred in respect of an indemnity with the proceeds of any judgment, insurance, bond, surety or other recovery made with respect to an event covered by the indemnity.

 Arbitration Disputes to be Arbitrated.
 Any and all claims, demands, causes of action, disputes, controversies, and other matters in question arising out of or relating to this Agreement, any of its provisions, or the relationship between the Parties created by this Agreement, whether sounding in contract, tort, or otherwise, whether provided by statute or the common law, for damages or any other relief, including, without limitation, all Claims (all of which are referred to herein as "Disputes"), shall be resolved by binding arbitration pursuant to the Federal Arbitration Act.
 The arbitration may be initiated by either Party by providing to the other a written notice of arbitration specifying the Disputes to be arbitrated.
 If a Party refuses to honor its obligations to arbitrate, the other Party may seek to compel arbitration in either federal or state court.
-The arbitration proceeding shall be conducted in Chicago, Illinois, or other location mutually agreed upon by the Parties.
+The arbitration proceeding shall be conducted in a location mutually agreed upon by the Parties.
 Within 30 Days of the notice initiating the arbitration procedure, each Party shall designate one arbitrator, who need not be impartial.
-If a Party fails to designate an arbitrator, the other Party may have an arbitrator appointed by applying to the senior active United States District Judge for the Northern District of Illinois.
+If a Party fails to designate an arbitrator, the other Party may have an arbitrator appointed by applying to the senior active United States District Judge for the appropriate district.
 The two arbitrators shall select a third arbitrator.
-If the two arbitrators chosen by the Parties fail to agree upon the third arbitrator, both or either of the Parties may apply to the senior active United States District Judge for the Northern District of Illinois for the appointment of a third arbitrator.
+If the two arbitrators chosen by the Parties fail to agree upon the third arbitrator, both or either of the Parties may apply to the senior active United States District Judge for the appropriate district for the appointment of a third arbitrator.
 The third arbitrator shall take an oath of neutrality.